 Healthy Environment in your Home

 Mold or mildew can manifest if excess water or high moisture levels exist in your household.
 Beyond the damage mold or mildew can inflict on your property, negative health effects including allergies, breathing issues, and respiratory infections may arise.
-Waterproofing your basement helps prevent mold growth by significantly reducing the moisture level.
+While mold remediation can take care of the problem, waterproofing your basement helps prevent mold growth in the first place by minimizing the moisture.

 When is the Best Time to Have my Basement Waterproofed?